 4.1 The two sites farthest from the ocean had the highest level of ARGs

 The Sydney Harbour estuary is regularly impacted by anthropogenic contamination including stormwater runoff and raw sewage inputs (Birch et al., 2015; Birch and Rochford, 2010).
 In light of observations from other nearby aquatic environments that have revealed links between these types of contamination and high levels of ARGs (Carney et al., 2019; Williams et al., 2022), we hypothesised that at least one or more ARGs would be detected at all sites during the study period.
-(Zhuang et al., 2021)We found that the two sites farthest from the ocean (Parramatta and Homebush) contained highest levels of intI1, sul1, tetA and dfrA1.
+It is important to note that we tested only a few ARGs, which do not represent the large distribution of ARGs in the environment (Zhuang et al., 2021).
+Therefore, our results do not necessarily extend to other ARGs.
+With this in mind, we found that the two sites farthest from the ocean (Parramatta and Homebush) contained highest levels of intI1, sul1, tetA and dfrA1.
 Moreover, these sites were also characterised by ARG spikes following a large rainfall event.
 These patterns are consistent with both sites having a history of pollution, including pharmaceuticals, heavy metals, metalloids and pesticides, that have been proposed to have arisen from leaky sewer pipes, polluted sediment or from polluted landfills leachates (Binet et al., 2003; Birch, 2017; Birch et al., 2015; Irvine and Birch, 1998).

 4.2 Rainfall increased the abundance of most AGRs